rebplane/msc/docs/source/5_scripts/script_anatomy.rst

 **ground**

 The ground script type triggers only when the player walks over the block containing the script.
-It only triggers once the player isonthe block, and not while jumping over it, or when the block is air.
+It only triggers once the player is **on** the block, and not while jumping over it, or when the block is air.

 The ground script type can be used for crumbling pathways and other effects that require